Tommo-L/NEO3-Development-Guide/en/SmartContract/README.md

   "safemethods": "*"
 }
 ```
-- **Groups**：Declare that the group to which this contract belongs can support multiple, each group is represented by a public key and signature.~~需要补充同一组中的特点~~
+- **Groups**：Declare that the group to which this contract belongs can support multiple, each group is represented by a public key and signature.
 - **Features**：Declare the features of a smart contract.
 Where the attribute value `storage` indicates that the contract can access the storage area, the `payable` table indicates the contract can accept the transfer of assets.
 - **ABI**：Declare the interface information of the smart contract, you can refer to [NEP-3](https://github.com/neo-project/proposals/blob/master/nep-3.mediawiki)。The basic properties of the interface include:
   - Hash: Hex-encoded contract script hash;